nerdtransmitter/nerdtransmitter/README.md

 I am a recent graduate from @lewagon and passionate about fullstack development.
 I love learning new languages and skills.
 I'm fun to work with, I always like to learn new things from others as much as helping others solve their problems.
 I am working on my web dev jokes repertoire, feel free to share yours!

-- 🔭 I’m currently working on [Quand La Vie C'est Pourri](https://www.viepourrie.com)
+- 🔭 I’m currently working on [Quand La Vie C'est Pourri](https://www.viepourrie.com) and my portfolio (under construction)
 - 🌱 I’m currently learning ReactJS and advancing my CSS and SaSS skills
 - 📫 How to reach me: adm2217@columbia.edu or on [LinkedIn](https://www.linkedin.com/in/alessia-moison)
 - 😄 Pronouns: She/her